-Life As a Manufacturing Stone Cutter or Carver
+What is a Manufacturing Stone Cutter or Carver?

-List of Manufacturing Stone Cutter or Carver Job Duties
+A Day in the Life of a Manufacturing Stone Cutter or Carver

 - Copy drawings on rough clay or plaster models.